-In this section we look at the welfare implications of each stimulus policy.
-To do so we need a way to aggregate welfare in our model with individual utility functions.
+In this section, we look at the welfare implications of each stimulus policy.
+To do so, we need a way to aggregate welfare in our model with individual utility functions.
 Our approach to constructing a welfare measure is based on three principles:

 The felicity of each consumer at any moment in time is valued equally by the social planner.
-However, she has her own discount rate that may not coincide with any consumer in the model.
+However, the planner has a personal discount rate, which may not coincide with that of any consumer in the model.

 There is no social benefit to implementing any of the policies outside of a recession.

-Utility is gained from ‘splurge’ spending in the same way as other spending.
+Utility is gained from splurge spending in the same way as other spending.

-The first of these would suggest a simple aggregation of consumer’s utility, discounted at the social planner’s discount rate, is appropriate.
-However, this simple aggregation would give the social planner a large incentive to redistribute income from high consumption to low consumption households, even during normal times, which runs against the second principle.
+The first of these principles would suggest that a simple aggregation of consumers’ utilities, discounted at the social planner’s discount rate, is appropriate.
+However, this simple aggregation would give the social planner a large incentive to redistribute income from high- to low-consumption households, even during normal times, which runs against the second principle.
 Instead, we use the aggregated utility function as a building block.
 Let W(policy,Rec,AD) be the aggregated utility function:

 N ∞